DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ```

 ## 8. [DRAFT] Set up your Development Environment
-Note: These instructions have not been tests yet!
-This may be a good step to work on together with another jade team member.
+Note: These instructions have not been tested yet!
+This may be a good step to pair on with another jade team member.
 There is a video of us walking through these steps in our [Jade Googe Drive Folder](https://drive.google.com/drive/folders/1JM-_M0qsX6eXocyPc9TB7ivCKJTji3dX?usp=sharing).

 1. Follow [instructions in our terraform-jade repository](https://github.com/broadinstitute/terraform-jade/tree/master/old#new-team-member-process) to add your initials to the terraform templates and generate the static resources needed to deploy your personal development environment.
 Apply the changes and create a pull request to merge your additons to terraform-jade.
 2. Create your datarepo helm definition: